presidential-innovation-fellows/worker-dol-gov/_concerns/discriminated-documentation.md

 layout: concern-details

 # Metadata
+concern:
-concern: I was treated unfairly
+  - I was treated unfairly
+  - I want to report a different issue
 detail: citizenship or immigration status
 right: equality-rights
 summary: "I was asked to show more documentation than other people"